 - 1. Third Party Challenge of Eligibility.
 Any citizen of the Cherokee Nation registered to vote shall have the right to contest the eligibility of any candidate to run for office.
-The protest shall be received by the Election Commission in writing within five (5) working days after the close of the filing period.
+The protest shall be received by the Election Commission in writing within five (5) business working days after the close of the filing period.
 The hearing shall be conducted in conformance with rules and regulations adopted by the Election Commission for said proceedings.
 Said rules and regulations shall provide the candidate reasonable notice of the challenge and the opportunity to respond at a hearing before the Election Commission. - 2.
 Candidate Eligibility Determination Appeals to Cherokee Nation Supreme Court.
-An appeal of any decision of the Election Commission concerning a candidate's eligibility shall be filed with the Cherokee Nation Supreme Court in writing no later than five (5) days after receipt of Election Commission's notice of denial or approval of eligibility for candidacy.
+An appeal of any decision of the Election Commission concerning a candidate's eligibility shall be filed with the Cherokee Nation Supreme Court in writing no later than five (5) business days after receipt of Election Commission's notice of denial or approval of eligibility for candidacy.
 Only the person denied eligibility or the person who originally filed a protest challenging the person's eligibility shall be permitted to file an appeal.
 The Election Commission chairperson shall deliver copies of each notice of appeal and all related documents to the Cherokee Nation Supreme Court in a timely manner as directed by the Court. - 3.
 Notice and Scheduling of Hearing.
-The Cherokee Nation Supreme Court shall issue notice of a hearing date within three (3) working days of the Court's receipt of an appeal of an Election Commission finding of a candidate's eligibility or ineligibility.
-The hearing shall be held no later than ten (10) working days from date of issuance of said notice.
-The hearing may be continued to a later designated date for good cause, provided that said date shall not be more than ten (10) working days from date of the originally scheduled hearing. - 4.
-Conduct of Hearing; Decision.
+The Cherokee Nation Supreme Court shall issue notice of a hearing date within three (3) business working days of the Court's receipt of an appeal of an Election Commission finding of a candidate's eligibility or ineligibility.
+The hearing shall be held no later than ten (10) business working days from date of issuance of said notice.
+The hearing may be continued to a later designated date for good cause, provided that said date shall not be more than ten (10) business working days from date of the originally scheduled hearing.

+4. Conduct of Hearing; Decision.
 At the Cherokee Nation Supreme Court hearing, the candidate who is the subject of the challenge, the third party challenging the finding of eligibility and the Election Commission may each present testimony of witnesses, evidence and legal arguments.
 The Election Commission may be represented by the Election Commission's independent counsel.
 No other attorney shall appear on behalf of the Cherokee Nation or the executive or legislative branches at the government's expense.
 The other parties to the proceedings may be represented by counsel at their own expense.
-The decision of the Cherokee Nation Supreme Court shall be served on the parties no later than five (5) days following the date of the hearing.
+The decision of the Cherokee Nation Supreme Court shall be served on the parties no later than five (5) business days following the date of the hearing.
 The decision of the Cherokee Nation Supreme Court regarding a candidate's eligibility shall be final.

 § 38.
-Interference with and improper influences of the Election Commission.
+Interference with and improper influences of the Election Commission and Violation of Contribution and Expenditure Requirements.

-After a hearing held in conformance with the regulations adopted by the Election Commission, any candidate found to be directly or indirectly interfering or attempting to interfere with the Election Commission's performance of its duties, or improperly influencing or attempting to influence the Election Commission while it is performing its duties, shall be disqualified by the Election Commission from running for elected office of the Cherokee Nation for the duration of the upcoming election period.
-Said regulations shall provide the candidate with reasonable notice of the charges and the opportunity to respond at a hearing before the Election Commission, and shall specify the manner in which the charges shall be presented and by whom.
-Any candidate disqualified from holding office pursuant to this Section may appeal the Election Commission's disqualification decision by filing a written appeal with the Cherokee Nation Supreme Court in conformance with the requirements of Section 37 B of this Title.
+1. After a hearing held in conformance with the regulations adopted by the Election Commission, any candidate found to be directly or indirectly interfering or attempting to interfere with the Election Commission's performance of its duties, or improperly influencing or attempting to influence the Election Commission while it is performing its duties, shall be disqualified by the Election Commission from running for elected office of the Cherokee Nation for the duration of the upcoming election period.